Dragoon-Lab/LaitsV3/documentation/json-format.md

                     "y": 100
                 },
                 "studentSelections": {
-                    "desc": "The number of rabbits in the population", "plan": "accumulator",
+                    "description": "The number of rabbits in the population", "type": "accumulator",
-                    "units": 100,
+                    "initial": 100,
-                    "initial": "rabbits",
+                    "units": "rabbits",
                     "equation": "+ id2"
                 }
             },